Parking in the Lake Louise area

 Why has Parks Canada decided to restrict personal vehicle traffic on the Moraine Lake Road?

-• Predictability and improved visitor experience - Visitors with Parks Canada shuttle reservations are guaranteed to visit Moraine Lake and Lake Louise.
+• Predictability and improved visitor experience: Visitors with Parks Canada shuttle reservations are guaranteed to visit Moraine Lake and Lake Louise.
 This removes the uncertainty and frustration when arriving in a personal vehicle but unable to park.

-How can people see Moraine Lake in 2024?
+How can people see Moraine Lake?

-2. Take Roam Public Transit: Riders departing from Canmore or Banff who purchase the Roam Public Transit Reservable Super Pass can connect to Moraine Lake via the Parks Canada Lake Connector Shuttle upon arrival at the Lake Louise Lakeshore.
-Riders can reconnect with the Roam Public Transit system by returning to the Lake Louise Lakeshore on the Parks Canada Lake Connector Shuttle.
+2. Take Roam Public Transit: Riders departing from Canmore or Banff who purchase the Roam Public Transit Reservable Super Pass can connect to Moraine Lake via the Parks Canada Lake Connector shuttle upon arrival at the Lake Louise Lakeshore.
+Riders can reconnect with the Roam Public Transit system by returning to the Lake Louise Lakeshore on the Parks Canada Lake Connector shuttle.

 Does Parks Canada run a sunrise shuttle?